YuweiHuang/ABLearner/README.md

-# STLearn
+# ABLearner:Any Blending Learner
-A multi-feature integrated ensemble learning framework.
+A multi-feature fusion and any blending(stacking) learning framework based on scikit-learn.